properwacky/personal-website/src/site/notes/George.md

 # Hey, I'm George 🌴

-I am working to create a natural and connected world through global and local change.
+I am working to create a connected world through global and local change.

 ---
 ## What are you working on?